muhqu/bash-complete/README.md

 BASH Completion
 ===============

-Description
+Description:
  BASH script to list the completions bash would apply when a user hits `TAB` `TAB` on the command line.

 Usage
     ./bash-complete.sh "command to complete..."